 A message wraps the data that is being transferred from and to the source with metadata.
-By definition, the data is source dependent and it can be plain text, rich media like videos or sound, images, or templates.
+By definition, the data is source dependent.
+It can be plain text, or rich media like videos or sound, images, or templates.

 Unique message id for deduplication.

 Indicates whether the message was sent by a contact or not.

 contentstring Immutable string version of the ingested content.

 offsetlong sequence number of message within a conversation

 updatedAttimestamp null for messages that are inserted first time

 Header data contains information that is important for downstream processing.
 It also includes the message preview and tags that are useful for use cases like routing and automations.

 Metadata is optional data attached to a subject such as a conversation, channel or a message.
 Have a look at this page for an in-depth explanation.

 A tag is a special use case of metadata, which is used to tag conversations.
 As the use case of tagging conversations is so common, Airy Core provides specialized endpoints and filters for tagging conversations.